The single greatest thing about being an adult in the 21st Century would surely have to be the internet. I mean, who wouldn’t agree?

 - Online communities totally transcend borders

 So many of our – and no doubt your – favourite modern brands break down any concept of borders in their customer experience.
 A great meme, a great product or service, and a great heart can be a common denominator no matter where they come from.
-We now have direct access to fashion labels in LA, art galleries in Amsterdam, tech in Tel Aviv and pretty much anything/everything you desire through Ali Baba – all from the comfort from our own home, where they arrive on our doorsteps a week later!
+We now have direct access to fashion labels in LA, art galleries in Amsterdam, tech in Tel Aviv and pretty much anything/everything you desire through Ali Baba – all from the comfort from our own home, where they arrive on our doorsteps a few days later!

 Australian label, Spell, was born from the (then) small town of Byron Bay.
 Now its co-founder, Elizabeth, attests 70-80% of their business is purely via online store from every corner of the planet.
 Swapping local market stalls for blogging their earliest photoshoots catapulted their exposure from just the immediate geographic community to a whole wide web of global eyeballs – and wallets.
 Big thanks Kevin Systrom – we too owe you a beer!